maticzav/label-sync/README.md

 - an optional `config` parameter that tells LabelSync how to sync that particular repository.
 Set `removeUnconfiguredLabels` to `true` to, well, remove all unconfigured labels.
 - an object of labels

+Each label accepts:

+- `color` property in HEX format (with or without "#"),
+- an optional `description`
-Each label accepts a `color` property in HEX format, a description and an `alias` property that accepts a list of labels that LabelSync should rename to the new label.
-We also support `siblings` that tell LabelSync which labels it should add to the issue or pull request additionally when a particular label is assigned to it.
+- an `alias` property that accepts a list of labels that LabelSync should rename to the new label.
+- `siblings` that tell LabelSync which labels it should add to the issue or pull request additionally when a particular label is assigned to it.
+All `siblings`, however, need to be configured - you cannot reference a "third-party" label.

 ```yml
 repos: